 193. Even supposing that the conqueror in a just war does have a right to the estates of the conquered, as well as power over their persons (which he plainly doesn't), this still doesn't imply that the continuing government has any kind of absolute power.
-The descendants of $\cdot$ those who were conquered will all be freemen; if the conqueror doesn't grant them estates and possessions to inhabit his $\cdot$ newly conquered country, it won't be worth anything; and if he does grant them estates and possessions, then they have property, and the nature of property is that without a man's own consent it can't be taken from him.
+The descendants of \cdot those who were conquered will all be freemen; if the conqueror doesn't grant them estates and possessions to inhabit his \cdot newly conquered country, it won't be worth anything; and if he does grant them estates and possessions, then they have property, and the nature of property is that without a man's own consent it can't be taken from him.

-194. Their persons are free by a natural right, and their properties, whether large or small, are their own, to be dealt with by their choice and not by the conqueror's - otherwise they are not properties.
+194. Their persons are free by a natural right, and their properties, whether large or small, are their own, to be dealt with by their choice and not by the conqueror's-otherwise they are not properties.
 Suppose the conqueror gives one man a thousand acres, for him and his heirs for ever; and to another man he lets a thousand acres for his life, with a rental of £50 or £500.
-Doesn't the former man have a right to his thousand acres for ever? and doesn't the other have a right to his thousand acres for ever? and doesn't the tenant for life own all that his labour and industry brings in over and above his rent, even if it is double the rent?
-Can anyone say that the king (or conqueror), after making a grant, may use his power take away all or part of the land from the heirs of the first man, or from the second man (the tenant) during his lifetime when he is paying the rent? or can he whenever he pleases take away from either of them the goods or money they have earned through the land in question?
-If he can, then all free and voluntary contracts cease, and are void in the world: all it takes to dissolve them at any time is enough power; and all the grants and promises of men in power are nothing but mockery and collusion . . . .
+Doesn't the former man have a right to his thousand acres for ever? and doesn't the other have a right to his thousand acres for his lifetime, while paying the agreed rent?
+And doesn't the tenant for life own all that his labour and industry brings in over and above his rent, even if it is double the rent?
+Can anyone say that the king (or conqueror), after making a grant, may use his power take away all or part of the land from the heirs of the first man, or from the second man (the tenant) during his lifetime when he is paying the rent?
+Or can he whenever he pleases take away from either of them the goods or money they have earned through the land in question?
+If he can, then all free and voluntary contracts are nullified: all it takes to dissolve them at any time is enough power; and all the grants and promises of men in power are nothing but a mockery.
+Can there be anything more ridiculous than to say 'I give this to you and your descendants for ever', saying it in the surest and most solemn form of gift-giving that can be devised, when it's understood that I have the right to take it away from you again tomorrow if I want to?